How the Inquiry operates

 Procedure

-In 2020 it was estimated there were 5.5 million people living in Scotland.
 Everybody in Scotland was affected by the strategic response to the COVID-19 pandemic.
+In 2020, it was estimated there were 5.5 million people living in Scotland.

 For the Inquiry to conduct its functions within a reasonable period, it will focus on its key aim of reporting on lessons learned.
-There must be a balance between conducting a rigorous investigation and reporting so that lessons learned and recommendations are available as soon as possible.
+There must be a balance between conducting a rigorous investigation and reporting so that lessons and recommendations are made available as soon as possible.

 Terms of Reference